Discovery

 If yours is not here, raise it on the call.
 The list grows with every engagement.

 No slides.
 No pitch deck.
-Bring the architecture diagram, or describe the problem in your own words.
-By the end of the call you will know whether I am the right architect and what the next step costs.
+Bring the diagram, or describe the problem in your own words.
+By the end of the call you will know whether I am the right lead and what the next step costs.